 This micro-credential will support registered nurses and registered practical nurses in acquiring additional knowledge and skills to support work in acute healthcare settings.
 You will learn from experienced nursing faculty in active learning environments such as state-of-the-art nursing laboratories, or through online learning platforms.
 Specific subject areas include starting intravenous lines, venipuncture and analysis of results, and recognition and interpretation of cardiac arrhythmias and ECG’s.
 Emphasis is placed on nursing assessment, intervention, and care planning.
-Students who successfully complete all four courses will receive a Recognition of Professional Development from Conestoga College.
 Nursing students in final semesters of their program can enroll in courses.

-Awarded by the Registrar's Office to those who have successfully completed a defined list of related courses or workshops that focus on a specific discipline.
-Typically less than 136 hours and may or may not include formal assessment.
-The criteria are determined by the college.
+Awarded by the Registrar's Office to those who have successfully completed a defined list of related courses that focus on a specific competency.
+Typically less than 136 hours and include assessment.
+The quality criteria are determined by the college.

 Visit your Student Portal to track your progress.
 When you have successfully completed the requirements, you can print your certificate.